reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/alarms/c8y_alarms_updateCollection.md

 ### Options

 ```
       --createdFrom string         Start date or date and time of the alarm creation.
 Version >= 10.11
       --createdTo string           End date or date and time of the alarm creation.
 Version >= 10.11
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --dateFrom string            Start date or date and time of alarm occurrence.
       --dateTo string              End date or date and time of alarm occurrence.
       --device strings             The ManagedObject that the alarm originated from (accepts pipeline)
   -h, --help                       help for updateCollection
       --newStatus string           New status to be applied to all of the matching alarms
       --processingMode string      Cumulocity processing mode
       --resolved                   When set to true only resolved alarms will be removed (the one with status CLEARED), false means alarms with status ACTIVE or ACKNOWLEDGED.
       --severity string            The severity of the alarm: CRITICAL, MAJOR, MINOR or WARNING.
 Must be upper-case.
       --status string              The status of the alarm: ACTIVE, ACKNOWLEDGED or CLEARED.
 If status was not appeared, new alarm will have status ACTIVE.
 Must be upper-case.
       --template string            Body template
-      --templateVars string     Body template variables
+      --templateVars stringArray   Body template variables
 ```

 ### Options inherited from parent commands